 Please arrive at your first appointment with a government-issued identification document and your appointment confirmation letter from International Patient Services.

-International Patient Services is committed to providing language assistance to all Limited English Proficient patients through interpreters (in-person, over the phone, or video) at no cost to the patient.
+International Patient Services provides language assistance to all limited English-proficient patients through interpreters (in person, by phone, or via video) at no cost to the patient.

 Duke Health has a multi-faith chapel on the first floor of Duke Medicine Pavilion.
 International Patient Services staff will also provide you with additional information on places of worship in the community.